RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Equations.md

 [^1]: It was one of Obsidian's [long-standing](https://forum.obsidian.md/t/automatic-equation-numbering-latex-math/1325) problems.

-Importantly, Math Booster only numbers equations with backlinks (i.e. the ones that are referenced elsewhere).
+By default, Math Booster only numbers equations with backlinks (i.e. the ones that are referenced elsewhere).
+Alternatively, you can number all equations by turning off the option `Equations - numbering > Number only referenced equations`.

 > [!remark] Back-embeds
 > An equation is not numbered when it has backlinks but all of them are embeds.
 This is intentional, but you can [send a feature request](https://github.com/RyotaUshio/obsidian-math-booster/issues) if you want embeds to be counted as backlinks too.